-I’m Hannah Rockel (she/her), therapist-in-training and creator of Eros & Psyche.
+I’m Hannah Rockel (she/her), a psychotherapist, MA, and creator of Eros & Psyche.

 A Little Bit About Me